 From Environmental Triggers to Emotional Toll

 In this episode of Topical Conversations, Michelle Tarbox, MD, and Peter Lio, MD, take a comprehensive look at the evolving landscape of atopic dermatitis (AD), a condition that continues to challenge patients, families, and clinicians alike.
-They explore the environmental and emotional toll of AD, including how weather, wildfire smoke, and treatment fatigue complicate care.
+They explore the multifaceted burden of AD, from environmental triggers and treatment fatigue to the far-reaching impact on patients and their families.

 Cold Weather, Wildfire Smoke, and the Skin Barrier